.

 Description

-Foreign Policy of the European Union
+Foreign Policy of the EU

 The European Parliament oversees the EU Foreign Policy through the European External Action Service.